User Safety: Safe

 That’s the foundation.

 Now, if you’re studying biology, you may have heard the phrase “all new cells come from pre-existing cells.”
 That’s just a more polished way of saying the third point.
-Plus, cells don’t magically appear from nothing.
+Still, cells don’t magically appear from nothing.
 They divide, grow, and reproduce.

 And honestly, that last point is where things get really interesting.